What We Do

 I’ve lived all over the place, but Rio de Janeiro is my home.

-There have been enough tears to drown a nation, but also I met the love of my life on the streets of Rio de Janeiro.
+There have been enough tears to drown a nation and I also met the love of my life on the streets of Rio de Janeiro.

 Are you ready to let your curiosity take you wherever you please?